-Commissioner Gregg Weiss, a retired business executive from California, was elected to the District 2 seat of the Palm Beach County Board of County Commissioners in November 2018.
+Mayor Gregg Weiss, a retired business executive from California, was elected to the District 2 seat of the Palm Beach County Board of County Commissioners in November 2018.
+Weiss was reelected in 2022 and tapped as mayor by his fellow commissioners.

-He serves as vice chair of the Governing Board of the Palm Beach County Solid Waste Authority.
-Commissioner Weiss is active in the National Association of Counties (NACo), currently serving as vice chair of the Telecom and Technology Committee, the Resilience committee and the IT subcommittee.
+He serves on the Governing Board of the Palm Beach County Solid Waste Authority.
+Mayor Weiss is active in the National Association of Counties (NACo), currently serving as vice chair of the Telecom and Technology Committee, the Resilience Committee and the IT Subcommittee.

 Prior to his election to the Palm Beach County Board of County Commissioners, he served as vice chair on the West Palm Beach Planning Board and numerous other boards of area organizations and nonprofits.
-Currently, Gregg sits on the Palm Beach Transportation Planning Agency Governing Board, the Water Resources Task Force, the Palm Beach County Cultural Council Board of Directors and the 15th Judicial Circuit Juvenile Justice Advisory Board.
+Currently, Gregg sits on the Palm Beach Transportation Planning Agency Governing Board and the Water Resources Task Force, and he chairs the Business Development Executive Board and the CareerSource Palm Beach County Consortium.

 Weiss has been active in the community as a volunteer and board member.
 He was president of the West Palm Beach Police Foundation and a founding member of Speak Up for Kids.